seedstack/website/content/guides/deploy/configuration/storage.md

+---
+title: "Storage"
+type: "reference"
+zones:
+    - "Guides"
+sections:
+    - "ConfigurationGuide"
+menu:
+    ConfigurationGuide:
+        weight: 50
+---

-SEED defines a default local directory that can be used by applications for persistent file storage without bothering about its location.
+Seed defines a default local directory that can be used by applications for persistent file storage without bothering about its location.
 It helps keeping application files under one parent directory that can be reconfigured at will.
-The contents of this directory depends on the enabled SEED supports (some supports are using this folder internally) and of the application usage.
+The contents of this directory depends on the enabled Seed supports (some supports are using this folder internally) and of the application usage.

-# SEED usage
+# Seed usage

 ## Shell support